 Nicholas C. Dias

 Hello there!
-My name is Nic Dias, and I am a PhD candidate at UPenn.
-In May 2025, I will become a post-doc at Aarhus University, where I will be working on the PARTYOPINION project under Rune Slothuus.
+My name is Nic Dias, and I am a postdoctoral fellow at Aarhus University, where I work on the PARTYOPINION project under Rune Slothuus.
+I recently graduated from the University of Pennsylvania with a PhD in Political Science and Communication.

 I love teaching, and I care a lot about my students.
 In Fall 2025, I will teach a seminar at Aarhus University on why millions of Americans voted for Donald Trump.
 I have led seminars on American politics and data science.
 Before pursuing my PhD, I taught journalists how to monitor social media for misinformation, check the authenticity of claims and images, and write effective corrections.
 If you are a former student of mine, please say hello!